snuq/QuickTitling/Readme.md

 ## Installation
+* Download the release or master zip file to a location you can find easily.
+* Open Blender, and from the 'File' menu, select 'User Preferences'.
+* In this new window, click on the "Add-ons" tab at the top.
+* Click the 'Install Add-on from File...' button at the bottom of this window.
+* Browse to and select the zip file you downloaded, click the 'Install Add-on from File' button.
+* You should now see the addon displayed in the preferences window, click the checkbox next to the name to enable it.
+* Click the 'Save User Settings' button to ensure this addon is loaded next time Blender starts.
-Once installed, the interface can be found in the sequence editor properties panel.
+* Once installed, the interface can be found in the sequence editor properties panel.

 ## Title Editing